thatbudakguy/primo-explore-devenv-docker/README.md

 to select a view, edit the `VIEW` property in `docker-compose.yml` to match the name of your view code folder.

+to select a proxy server to view live primo results, edit the `PROXY_SERVER` property in `docker-compose.yml`.

 from the project directory (`primo-explore-devenv-docker`), open a terminal and run:
 ```sh
 docker-compose up